shreyas-shankar/shreyas-shankar.github.io/content/articles/stop-the-count.md

 I didn't know why I was doing this.
 It is odd behavior and I wanted to understand it.
 I tried to remember what thoughts went through my head when I decided not to publish an activity.
 Here are a few of those thoughts.

-- This is not what I am capable of.
+"This is not what I am capable of.
 This effort is a false representation of my ability.
-Why would I publish it?
+Why would I publish it?"
-- What if the people who look at my Strava post see my low mileage for this run?
+"What if the people who look at my Strava post see my low mileage for this run?"
-- A 0.5 mile run isn't really a run anyway.
-Why publish it?
+"A 0.5 mile run isn't really a run anyway.
+Why publish it?"

 Yesterday, I was running along my usual route and I started to feel tired.
 I wanted to stop.
 I started to feel the weight of yet another sub-mile run that would go unrecorded.
 I felt demoralized.
 I stopped running and started to walk.
 I paused the run hoping to take a small break and continue again.
 But that didn't happen.
 I felt like I couldn't go on.
 I finished the activity on Strava and did not publish it.
 My head was bowed.
 My specs were fogged over from running with a mask.
 My shins hurt.
 In that moment, I felt like I had lost an important personal battle.
 If you asked me why I felt that way, I couldn't tell you.
 I still can't.
 In less than thirty seconds, physically, I felt fine.
 But mentally, I was not.
 I thought about walking the rest of the 2 mile loop and then heading home.
 If ever there was a walk of defeat, this was it.